noussssh/eleventy-craft-2021/blog/frappe-success-story.md

 tags: blog
 time: 18 min
 image: /assets/img/frappe-success-story.jpeg
-intro: Seamless deployment of Frappe Cloud and ERPNext implementation by Craft Interactive Craft Interactive is one of our silver partners based out of the UAE.
+intro: Seamless deployment of Frappe Cloud and ERPNext implementation by Craft Interactive.
+Craft Interactive is one of our silver partners based out of the UAE.
 They have successfully implemented 100+ ERPNext projects and onboarded 60+ Cloud customers for Frappe.
 ---

 We have survived for 5 years in the UAE market because of ERPNext.
 Frappe Cloud was the cherry on the cake.
 It was not all glitter and glory, though.
 We’ve had our share of failures which bought us this far”.
 This is how Neji Moidunny from Craft Interactive summarizes his experience with ERPNext.
 Success is a byproduct of hard work!
 But why is it important to measure that success?
 Did this thought ever cross your mind?

  Well, we won’t let your curiosity kill the cat.
 Without further ado, let’s dive in deep to understand what success means for Craft Interactive.
 To understand their journey of perseverance and hard work, we got in touch with Neji Moidunny - Head of Sales and Operations.
 He helped us understand their definition of success, the challenges of being a Salesman, and Frappe’s contribution to their success.